pawspower/pawspower.github.io/README.md

 ## Acknowledgements
 - Thanks to Joel and Loden for the help and support.
-- Thanks to Google and Youtube as well for being a good resouce that I can access anytime.
+- Thanks to Google and Youtube as well for being a good resource that I can access anytime.

 ## Contact
 - Created by Keshia Wijaya (@pawspower - kesh.learning@gmail.com) - feel free to contact me!